 Posted May 02, 2014

-What is the acceptable minimum age for your own (and others’) dating partners?
-When this question comes up in conversation, someone inevitably cites the “half your age plus seven” rule.
-This rules states that by dividing your own age by two and then adding seven you can find the socially-acceptable minimum age of anyone you want to date.
-So if you’re a 24 year-old, you can feel free to be with anyone who is at least 19 (i.e., 12 + 7) but not someone who is 18.1 The (lesser-applied) other side of the rule defines a maximum age boundary: Take your age, subtract 7, and double it.
-So for a 24-year old, the upper age limit would be 34 (i.e., 17 * 2).
+What is the acceptable minimum age for a dating partner?
+When this question comes up in conversation, someone inevitably cites the half your age plus seven rule.
+This rule states that by dividing your own age by two and then adding seven you can find the socially acceptable minimum age of anyone you want to date.
+So if you’re a 24-year-old, you can feel free to be with anyone who is at least 19 (12 + 7) but not someone who is 18.1 The (lesser-applied) other side of the rule defines a maximum age boundary: Take your age, subtract 7, and double it.
+So for a 24-year-old, the upper age limit would be 34 (17 * 2).
 With some quick math, the rule provides a minimum and maximum partner age based on your actual age that, if you choose to follow it, you can use to guide your dating decisions.

 A Chart of the Rule's Max and Min Partner Age Discrepancies Based on a Person's Actual Age

-The utility of this equation is that it lets you chart acceptable age discrepancies that adjust over the years.
+The utility of this equation?
+It lets you chart acceptable age discrepancies that adjust over the years.
 According to the rule, for example, a 30-year-old should be with a partner who is at least 22, while a 50-year-old’s dating partner must be at least 32 to not attract (presumed) social sanction.

 But how legitimate is this rule?
 Does it match our scientific understanding of age-related preferences for dating?
 Does it always apply?
 Should it ever?